 Increasing Spousal Support

-Unlike child support, an increase in the paying spouse's income has no effect on spousal support.
-This intuitively makes sense, as the goal of spousal support is to allow the receiving spouse to enjoy a standard of living similar to that enjoyed during marriage.
+Unlike child support, an increase in the paying spouse’s overall earned income doesn’t necessarily merit an increase in spousal support.
+This intuitively makes sense, as the goal of spousal support is to allow the receiving spouse to enjoy a standard of living similar to that enjoyed during the marriage.
 However, if the receiving spouse suffers a reduction in income or an increase in expenses and the court still has jurisdiction over the matter, it may be appropriate for a judge to increase spousal support.
 Of course, the party seeking modification must show a change in circumstances warranting such an increase.